UniMath/agda-unimath/src/foundation/universal-property-identity-types.lagda.md

   where

-  is-emb-Id : is-emb (Id {A = A}) is-emb-Id =
+  is-emb-Id : is-emb (Id {A = A}) is-emb-Id = is-emb-Id-preunivalence-axiom preunivalence A
-    is-emb-Id-axiom-preunivalence-Level (preunivalence-univalence univalence) A
 ```

 #### For any type family `B` over `A`, the type of pairs `(a , e)` consisting of `a : A` and a family of equivalences `e : (x : A) → (a ＝ x) ≃ B x` is a proposition